Happy #femalefilmmakerfriday everyone!

 The film is opening in the US this upcoming August 7th through Film Movement’s Virtual Cinema platform.
 Do yourself a favor and do not miss the chance to watch this incredible directorial debut!

-Film Mamma (FM): The story is harrowing and fascinating, it is based on real events.
+Film Mamma (FM): Melina, thank you so much for sharing your experience with us and congratulations on a wonderful film.
+The story is harrowing and fascinating, especially because it is based on real events.
 How did you find this story?

 Melina León (ML): My dad was one of the journalists who wrote about this case back in the 80s in Peru.
 I was about to finish grad school in NY and was looking for a story for my first feature when he called me to say he had spoken with a French woman who wanted to meet him because she was one of the babies that got kidnapped in those days.